2020 Supercopa de España

-The 2019-20 Supercopa de España was the 36th edition of the Supercopa de España, an annual football competition for clubs in the Spanish football league system that were successful in its major competitions in the preceding season.
+The 2020 Supercopa de España was the 36th edition of the Supercopa de España, an annual football competition for clubs in the Spanish football league system that were successful in its major competitions in the preceding season.

 In February 2019, it was announced that the competition would be changed from a two-team format to four teams, which would include a semi-final round.
 The semi-final round was played on 8 and 9 January 2020, and the final was held on 12 January; there was no third-place game.

-The final was contested between Real Madrid and Atlético Madrid and was won by Real Madrid 4–1 on penalties, following a 0–0 draw after extra time, to win their 11th Supercopa title.
+The final was contested between Real Madrid and Atlético Madrid, and was won by Real Madrid 4–1 on penalties, following a 0–0 draw after extra time, to win their eleventh Supercopa title.

 It was played in Saudi Arabia after the Saudi government offered to pay 40 million euros for each of the next three seasons.

 Qualification

 The tournament was supposed to feature the winners and runners-up of the 2018–19 Copa del Rey and 2018–19 La Liga.
 However, as Barcelona were La Liga winners and Copa del Rey runners-up, the extra spot was awarded to La Liga third-placed Real Madrid.